Nitrous oxide: Anxiolytic effect

-In behavioural tests of anxiety, a low dose of N_{2}O is an effective anxiolytic.
-This anti-anxiety effect is associated with enhanced activity of GABA_{A} receptors, as it is partially reversed by benzodiazepine receptor antagonists.
-Mirroring this, animals that have developed tolerance to the anxiolytic effects of benzodiazepines are partially tolerant to N_{2}O. Indeed, in humans given 30% N_{2}O, benzodiazepine receptor antagonists reduced the subjective reports of feeling "high", but did not alter psychomotor performance.
+In behavioural tests of anxiety, a low dose of N2O is an effective anxiolytic.
+This anti-anxiety effect is associated with enhanced activity of GABA_{A} receptors, as it is partially reversed by benzodiazepine site antagonists.
+Mirroring this, animals that have developed tolerance to the anxiolytic effects of benzodiazepines are partially tolerant to N2O.
+In humans given 30% N2O, benzodiazepine receptor antagonists reduced the subjective reports of feeling "high", but did not alter psychomotor performance.

 Analgesic effect

-The analgesic effects of N_{2}O are linked to the interaction between the endogenous opioid system and the descending noradrenergic system.
-When animals are given morphine chronically, they develop tolerance to its pain-killing effects, and this also renders the animals tolerant to the analgesic effects of N_{2}O. Administration of antibodies that bind and block the activity of some endogenous opioids (not β-endorphin) also block the antinociceptive effects of N_{2}O. Drugs that inhibit the breakdown of endogenous opioids also potentiate the antinociceptive effects of N_{2}O. Several experiments have shown that opioid receptor antagonists applied directly to the brain block the antinociceptive effects of N_{2}O, but these drugs have no effect when injected into the spinal cord.
+The analgesic effects of N2O are linked to the interaction between the endogenous opioid system and the descending noradrenergic system.
+When animals are given morphine chronically, they develop tolerance to its pain-killing effects, and this also renders the animals tolerant to the analgesic effects of N2O.
+Administration of antibodies that bind and block the activity of some endogenous opioids (not β-endorphin) also block the antinociceptive effects of N2O.
+Drugs that inhibit the breakdown of endogenous opioids also potentiate the antinociceptive effects of N2O.
+Several experiments have shown that opioid receptor antagonists applied directly to the brain block the antinociceptive effects of N2O, but these drugs have no effect when injected into the spinal cord.

 Apart from an indirect action, nitrous oxide, like morphine also interacts directly with the endogenous opioid system by binding at opioid receptor binding sites.

-Conversely, α_{2}-adrenoceptor antagonists block the pain-reducing effects of N_{2}O when given directly to the spinal cord, but not when applied directly to the brain.
-Indeed, α_{2B}-adrenoceptor knockout mice or animals depleted in norepinephrine are nearly completely resistant to the antinociceptive effects of N_{2}O. Apparently N_{2}O-induced release of endogenous opioids causes disinhibition of brainstem noradrenergic neurons, which release norepinephrine into the spinal cord and inhibit pain signalling.
-Exactly how N_{2}O causes the release of endogenous opioid peptides remains uncertain.
+Conversely, α_{2}-adrenoceptor antagonists block the pain-reducing effects of N2O when given directly to the spinal cord, but not when applied directly to the brain. α_{2B}-adrenoceptor knockout mice or animals depleted in norepinephrine are nearly completely resistant to the antinociceptive effects of N2O.
+Apparently N2O-induced release of endogenous opioids causes disinhibition of brainstem noradrenergic neurons, which release norepinephrine into the spinal cord and inhibit pain signalling.
+Exactly how N2O causes the release of endogenous opioid peptides remains uncertain.